Lyre, lyre, your mic’s on fire!

-Rycote’s shock mount is made out of lightweight plastic and has an inner and an outer ring, just like the more traditional mounts.
+Rycote’s shock mount is made of lightweight plastic, and has an inner and an outer ring, just like the more traditional mounts.
 Here’s what’s new: the inner ring that holds the microphone is not suspended by elastic bands, but by four W-shaped Lyre™ clips attached to the outer ring.

-The Lyre™ clips (red in the picture) are not the only part of what makes this shock mount both unique and universal.
-What holds the microphones in place is a miniature version of a Christmas tree stand: four screw clamps with rubber tips.
+The red Lyre™ clips (see picture) are not the only part of what makes this shock mount both unique and universal.
+What holds the microphone in place is a miniature version of a Christmas tree stand: four screw clamps with rubber tips.

 Attached to the inner ring, they can secure microphones of different sizes and shapes with very little effort.

 There are several versions of the InVision™ Studio line.
-The regular USM (Universal Shock Mount) is for microphones between 1 and 55 mm, weighing 400–750 grams.
+The regular USM (Universal Shock Mount) is for microphones between 1 and 55 mm, weighing 400–750 grams (about 14 – 26 ounces).

-Rycote’s compatibility chart (PDF) tells you which mount you will need for which microphone.
+Rycote’s online compatibility charts will tell you which mount you’ll need for which microphone.

-My demo mount (an evaluation loan from US distributor Redding Audio) came just in time, as I was about to test several microphones, one of which was my small new baby, the Gefell M 930 Ts.
+My demo mount came just in time, as I was about to test several microphones, one of which was my own studio mic, the Gefell M 930 Ts.
 With the help of a 5/8 inch brass thread adapter (included) it was a breeze to attach the mount to the mic stand.
 In less than ninety seconds, my Gefell was safely suspended in mid-air.

 The InVison™ mount revealed one surprising but very welcome detail: a clever cable clamp close to the thread, separating the microphone cable from the boom arm.
 This prevents vibration traveling through the cable from reaching the microphone.

-Because my Gefell only weighs 273 grams, I used the USM-L (“L” for Lite) that comes with the red, more flexible Lyres.
-Whereas the other models can also be suspended horizontally or angled, the USM-L can only be used vertically or at an angle with mics up to 400 g.
+Because my Gefell only weighs 273 grams (9.6 ounces), I used the USM-L (“L” for Lite) that comes with the red, more flexible Lyres.

 I tried the same microphones with the shock mounts that were provided by their respective manufacturers.
 In a series of unscientific but rigorous wiggling and thumping tests, the Rycote suspension system lived up to its promise and audibly outperformed the more traditional mounts.